quartx-analytics/mender-docker-compose/README.md

       name: mender-artifacts
       path: ${{ steps.mender.outputs.artifact-file }}
 ```
-Here we specify the filename for the docker compose file that contains
+Here we specify the filename for the docker compose file, the file that contains all the details required to
-all the details needed to build the docker containers.
+build the docker container(s).
-We also need to specify the software name as this is used by docker compose to mark the containers.
+We also need to specify the software name as docker compose uses this for identifying the containers.
+The device-types are the devices that this artifact will be built for.
+The artifact will not work on any other devices but what is specified.
+A signing-key can also be specified if required, this will ensure that the artifact has not been changed after creation.
+It will also force the artifact to only work on the mender server that contains the corresponding private key.

-GitHub's upload-artifact action can be used to upload the created artifact to GitHub.
+GitHub's upload-artifact action can then be used to upload the created artifact to GitHub.

 ## Where does the upload go?